SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 ### Customize Page Layouts
 Update the related lists on the following object to view Membership details:
-  1. Account - add Membership and Opportunity related lists
+  1. Account page layout(s): add Membership and Opportunity to the related lists section
-  2. Contact - add Membership and Opportunity related lists
+  2. Contact page layout(s): add Membership and Opportunity to the related lists section
+  3. Products:
-  3. Products - add Membership to the related lists
+     - Product page layout(s): add Membership to the related lists section
+     - Confirm Product SKU is on the Product Layout for Memberships  page layout
+        - If using a Product Record Type: assign the Product Layout for Memberships to the record type.
+        - If not, assign this page layout to the users who will be managing Membership products.

-  4. (Optional) Assign the Compact Product layout for Membership as the Primary Compact layout (if applicable) Setup > Object Manager > Product > Compact Layout
+  6. (Optional) Assign the Compact Product layout for Membership as the Primary Compact layout (if applicable) Setup > Object Manager > Product > Compact Layout

   For more information on customizing page layouts: